What is the Texas Burlington Northern Santa Fe (BNSF), Railway Bond?

 What is the Burlington Northern Santa Fe (BNSF) Railway Bond amount?

 The bond amount varies.
 It will depend on various factors – from the products that are being shipped to the shipping location.
-The bond amount can range from $5,000 up to $50,000.
+Generally, the bond amounts can range from $5,000 up to $100,000.

 How can I obtain a Burlington Northern Santa Fe (BNSF) Railway Bond?